 A First for Stewart State Forest

-The planting took place on a former agricultural field that had been used for corn cultivation for decades.
-The transition from farming to forest is a significant step in restoring the natural habitat.
-“It’s nice to push the clock forward by getting native tree species established here,” said Michael Callan, the NYDEC’s Region 3 Supervisor of Forestry.
-“Planting 300 trees for the long term means even your grandkids will benefit from it.”
+The planting took place on a former agricultural field once used for corn cultivation for decades.
+Consequently, the shift from farming to forest represents a major step in restoring the natural habitat.
+Reflecting on this, Michael Callan, the NYDEC’s Region 3 Supervisor of Forestry, said, “It’s nice to push the clock forward by getting native tree species established here.
+Planting 300 trees for the long term means even your grandkids will benefit from it.”

-The Key To Successful Tree Planting
+The Key to Successful Tree Planting

 On the morning of the event, the volunteers faced a heavy rainfall.
 Despite initially appearing as an obstacle, it was actually the key to making it a success.
 “Rain will always make the planting successful,” a NYDEC forester explained.
 “What kills most tree planting efforts is a lack of rain.”
 The timely rainfall provided the moisture needed for the newly planted trees to establish their roots and grow in their new environment.